-To apply for the fellowship, email firstname.lastname@example.org with a statement of 500 words or less that answers the question "How will this equity fellowship support you in your editing career?" with three areas to focus on: identification, editing as a profession and need.
+Editors Canada members, student affiliates and non-members are invited to apply for the fellowship by emailing firstname.lastname@example.org with a statement of 500 words or less that answers the question “How will this equity fellowship support you in your editing career?”

 The selection committee will evaluate applications using the following criteria.